kylef-archive/CGFloatType/README.md

 want a single code base which builds for both 32-bit and 64-bit such as when developing against the 32-bit simulator and deploying arm64.

-CGFloatType is a simple pod which provides helper methods on `NSNumber` to help deal with this.
-Along with providing various rounding, and various other math functions which accept a `CGFloat`.
+CGFloatType is a simple library which provides methods on `NSNumber` to help deal with this.
+Along with providing various math and rounding functions which accepts `CGFloat`.

 This helps you change: